suquark/hoplite/README.md

-# Hoplite: Efficient Collective Communication for Task-Based Distributed Systems
+# Hoplite: Efficient and Fault-Tolerant Collective Communication for Task-Based Distributed Systems

-## TODOs

-- [ ] Refactor `src/reduce_dependency.cc` to switch from chain, binary tree, and star.

-- [ ] Fix fault-tolerance for reduce. (figure out why sometimes it fails)

-- [ ] Improve documentation coverage.
+This is the repo for the artifact evaluataion for the SIGCOMM 2021 paper: _Hoplite: Efficient and Fault-Tolerant Collective Communication for Task-Based Distributed Systems_.
+For any questions or related issue, please feel free to contact Siyuan Zhuang (s.z@berkeley.edu) and Zhuohan Li (zhuohan@berkeley.edu).

 ## Setup AWS Cluster & Hoplite _(45-60 min)_

-See [cluster-config](cluster-config).
-This step is necessary for reproducing all experiments.
+All the experiments in the paper are evaluated on AWS.
+We use [Ray cluster launcher](https://docs.ray.io/en/latest/cluster/launcher.html) to lanuch the cluster for all the experiments in the paper.
+We highly recommend using Ray cluster launcher to launch the cluster as it will automatically setup the execution environment we required in the experiemnts.
+See [cluster-config](cluster-config) for setting up a cluster to reproduce the microbenchmarks in the paper.

+## Microbenchmarks (Section 5.1)

+Please see [microbenchmarks/](microbenchmarks) to reproduce the microbenchmark experiments in the paper.

 ## Reinforcement Learning (Section 5.3)

-See [RLLib experiments](rllib).
-Note that this experiment requires a local environment different from others.
+Please see [app/rllib/](app/rllib/) to reproduce the rllib experiments in the paper.

 ## ML Model Serving Experiments (Section 5.4)

-See [app/ray_serve](app/ray_serve).
-It also includes the fault tolerance experiments related to model serving in section 5.5.

-## Microbenchmarks (Section 5.1)

-* Figure 6 at Section 5.1 - See ??????.

-* Figure 7 at Section 5.1, Figure 13 at Appendix A - See [Hoplite Microbenchmarks](microbenchmarks).
+Please see [app/ray_serve/](app/ray_serve) to reproduce the Ray serve experiments and the Ray serve fault tolerance experiments in the paper.

+## Other commands:

-## Lint
+### Lint

 `./format.sh`